 Home

-The George Washington University Institute for Racial, Ethnic, and Socioeconomic Equity (Equity Institute)
+The George Washington University Institute for Socioeconomic Opportunity

-The Equity Institute leverages the resources of a premier research university and invests in transformative community partnerships with the goal of eradicating racial, ethnic, and socioeconomic inequity worldwide.
+The Institute for Socioeconomic Opportunity leverages the resources of a premier research university and invests in transformative community partnerships with the goal of eradicating racial, ethnic, and socioeconomic inequity worldwide.

 Our Motivation